2014 Forest Hills Drive: Release and promotion

 On November 16, 2014, Cole released a video trailer, where he announced he will be releasing his third album, titled 2014 Forest Hills Drive on December 9.
 The video also featured footage regarding the making-of the album.
 Additionally, the album's name sake was revealed to be the address of Cole's childhood home in Fayetteville, North Carolina.
 Cole held a listening session at the home on 2014 Forest Hills Drive where he invited a select group of fans to hear the album.
 On February 13, 2015, Cole announced he would further promote the album with a tour called Forest Hills Drive.
 The tour was divided into three different acts.
 "Act 1: Hometown", "Act 2: The Journey" and "Act 3: Hollywood".
 Act 1 started on March 2, 2015, in Eugene, Oregon and ended on April 7, 2015, in Providence, Rhode Island, it featured Dreamville artists such as Bas, Cozz and Omen, who were also served as supporting acts on Act 2 and 3.
 Act 2 started on April 30, 2015, in Zürich, Switzerland and ended on May 18, 2015, in London, England, it featured Jhené Aiko and Pusha T. Act 3 was the longest leg of the tour, it started on July 12, 2015, in Seattle, Washington and ended on August 29, 2015, in Cole's hometown Fayetteville, North Carolina, and featured Big Sean, YG and Jeremih.
 Cole brought out Drake and Jay-Z to perform at the last show in Fayetteville, North Carolina.
 The tour sold over 570,000 tickets worldwide and grossed $20.4 million.

 On December 15, 2015, Cole announced a mini-documentary series titled, J. Cole: Road to Homecoming ahead of his special Forest Hills Drive: Homecoming, and released episode one the same day.
 Episode two was released on December 23.
 Episode three was released on December 30, Kendrick Lamar, Wale, ASAP Ferg and Rihanna made appearances.
 Episode four was released on January 6, 2016.
 All episodes were available for free on Vimeo until January 9.
 Forest Hills Drive: Homecoming aired January 9, 2016, on HBO and HBO Now.
 On January 28, 2016, in celebration of his 31st birthday, Cole released his first live album titled, Forest Hills Drive: Live and also released the music video for the album's final single "Love Yourz".
 Both Forest Hills Drive: Homecoming and Forest Hills Drive: Live covered his fall 2015 show at the Crown Coliseum in Fayetteville, North Carolina.
+On December 20, 2024, the tenth-year anniversary edition of 2014 Forest Hills Drive was released with eight additional then-unreleased songs.